Have you worried about a tweet going wrong?

 There is a want to hide when tweets go wrong.
 Just don’t hide from the people who can help.
 Sometimes they’ll get into arguments for you before you’ve even seen a negative reaction.
 And, if you ask for help, they’ll see that too.

 I hope this article helps you understand what negative reactions look like.
 And that you’ve found some options for how to respond.

 Join me next time for a feature interview with poet and writer Steven Dunn.
 His Facebook posts are so good, he’s been invited to speak about them.
-Steven is joining me to talk about community and Facebook, the interview will be live October 30th.
+We talk about community and Facebook.

 Jennifer van Alstyne is a Peruvian-American poet and public relations consultant.
 She founded The Academic Designer, LLC to help academics, researchers, and writers control their online presence and share their work with the world.